(currently a placeholder page for 2026 progress)

 The year started with a number of improvements to the Atari Jaguar emulation.
 MAME’s existing code was built mainly around the needs of the CoJag arcade games (and even then was lacking in some places) The changes allow some games to run, and have much better visuals, but at the time of writing there are still many stability issues.
 Atari Jaguar emulation has always been difficult to get right, especially when you can’t hide away a bunch of per-game hacks in a closed source project.
 Any progress is promising, but there’s still a long, long way to go at the time of writing this.

 Nichibutsu’s Moon Raker is one of their less common games ‘Moon’ games and was eclipsed by the popularity of Moon Cresta.
 It runs on earlier tech, similar to Space Invaders, and plays very differently to either.
-Sadly only the main ROM board was found, the board for the Starfield generator, which is unique to the game and contains a ROM for the star layout, was missing, so the game lacks a starfield, and also audio for the time being.
+The emulation lacks a starfield (although the unique starfield ROM is dumped) and also audio for the time being.

 Atari released a game called Relief Pitcher in 1992, however the concept was originally tried 6 years earlier on their System 1 platform.
 The 1986 game, while built around similar ideas, is an entirely different game, with the released game being more like a sequel to it.
 Presentation on this one is much more cartoony, fitting with Atari’s other output at the time, while the 1992 release used more realistic looking graphics which was the way Atari were taking things after the success of Pit Fighter.